 It’s a year of being recognised for Channel Express, and our aircrew Training School achieves Civil Aviation Authority (CAA) Type Rating Training Organisation (TRTO) approval.
-The TRTO is only awarded to training schools that have the highest standards in all areas, from equipment to educational resources, funding to project management.
-Look at our photos and you’ll see our colleagues in action, busy loading and checking deliveries and generally doing a great job.
+The TRTO is only awarded to training schools that have the highest standards in all areas, from equipment to educational resources, funding to project management, so we’re very proud of this.

 To ‘consolidate’ our success, we open a new, purpose-designed, 40,000 sq. ft. consolidation centre in Portsmouth.
-We put our money where our mouth is, by investing in new facilities and state-of-the-art cooling equipment.
+We put our money where our mouth is by investing in new facilities and state-of-the-art cooling equipment.
 This ensures it becomes the Group’s main distribution centre for the south.
 Growers from Hampshire, West Sussex and the Channel Islands all rely on the efficiency and effectiveness of the centre.
 It also helps us to get together all of the flowers and fresh produce imported from mainland Europe.
-If you look at the pictures of our huge distribution centres, you get a sense of the scale involved – colourful fruits, vegetables and flowers stretch for acres inside.
-As you can imagine, the smells are fantastically fragrant too.

 Going Dutch…the Dart Group PLC forms Fowler Welch BV as a Netherlands registered company, to manage the Distribution Division’s growing international business.

 This year also heralds the end of an era, as the final ‘Super’ Dart Herald is retired after many years of loyal service.
-However, as you’ll notice, the aircraft’s heritage lives on in the Dart Group title, named after its powerful Rolls-Royce Dart engines.
+However, the aircraft’s heritage lives on in the Dart Group title, named after its powerful Rolls-Royce Dart engines.

 As a measure of demand for the Group’s shares on the Stock Market, a further 1.6 million shares are placed for Dart Group PLC.
 This brings the total in issue to 34 million.